nysbc/leginon-tutorial/README.md

   *Database was not initialized properly.*

-  Reset the database and data by running this script inside the docker image.
+  Reset the database and data by running this script inside the docker container.

   ```sh
   /sw/resetdata.sh